5 days in Montreal

 Head south to the Atwater Market and get food for a picnic.
 Then take a leisurely stroll along the historic Lachine Canal.
 Pick up some local craft beer at the Fromagerie Atwater, or cross the street for a bottle of wine at the SAQ, because Montreal permits consuming alcohol in a park with a meal.

 Make your way west along the Lachine Canal and stop in at the Terrace St-Ambroise, part of the McAuslan Brewery, for a fresh local brew.
-Opposite the Cote-St-Paul locks, they have a small kitchen that serves tacos, burgers, hot dogs and pizzas.
+Opposite the Cote-St-Paul locks, they have a small kitchen that serves tacos, burgers, hot dogs and pizzas (weather permitting).

 Enjoying a local beer at Terrace St-Ambroise along the Lachine Canal